somethingfromn/Exchange-Courses-HGU/README.md

-# About-Handong
+# Exchange-Courses-HGU
-(About-Handong App and KakaoChatbot project for HGU students )
+(#P2 Exchange-Courses App for students in HGU)